 Response Limits are configured under the General tab of the Configure menu and allow you to limit respondents’ access to a survey.
 Options include:

 - Response Start/End Date: Time-frame within which responses can be collected for a survey.
 If a respondent attempts to take the survey outside of the dates specified, they will be shown a message indicating that the survey is not currently collecting responses.

 NOTE: Survey must be active prior to Start Date.

 - Total Response Limit Number of responses that can be submitted before survey closes to responses.
 If a respondent attempts to take the survey after the response limit is reached, they will be shown a message indicating that the survey is not currently collecting responses.

 - Per Respondent Response Limit: Number of responses that can be submitted by a unique respondent.

-A survey’s privacy level controls survey access for Respondents only.
-These security options do not configure any permissions for internal, non-respondent users in charge of creating/editing/administering surveys, such as Survey Editors and Survey Administrators.
+A survey’s Privacy level controls survey access for Respondents only.
+These security options do not configure any permissions for admin users in charge of creating/editing/administering surveys, such as Survey Editors and Survey Administrators.

 Access Control Lists (ACL)

-Many entities in Checkbox have an ACL.
+Surveys, Reports and Libraries in Checkbox all have an ACL that allows you to control access to other admin users.
 A survey ACL allows you to control which users/groups/respondents have permission to:

 - Administer the survey